 Here, the customer intends to find the best pricing of the product or services they are seeking.
 This is mainly used to determine the prevailing market rates.

 In the case of an unsolicited business proposal, your goal is to introduce the product to the client.
 Here, it is not the client that has requested the product/service, it is you who has to pursue the client and convince them that they should be using your product/service.

 The client is not anticipating the proposal and no budget has been set aside.

-Unsolicited business proposals are circulated targeted email marketing, brochures, leaflets and even fliers.
-But a business just can’t promote its product, you need to consider a customer’s specific needs, concerns and environment.
+Unsolicited business proposals are circulated through targeted email marketing, brochures, leaflets, and even fliers.
+But a business just can’t promote its product, you need to consider a customer’s specific needs, concerns, and environment.

 Unsolicited business proposals are free from competitive pressure- you can take advantage of this to improve your company’s visibility in the market and widen your client base.

 But before you make your submission, you need to make sure that your customer accepts unsolicited business proposals.
 Some companies accept unsolicited proposals and review them throughout the year.